trekforever/Front-end-Developer-Interview-Questions/README.md

     * etc.
 * Why is it better to serve site assets from multiple domains?
   * How many resources will a browser download from a given domain at a time?
+  * **Answer**: To improve speed.
+Each browser has as limit on concurrent connections per domain.
+Chrome, for example, only allows 6 http connections at once per host.
 * Name 3 ways to decrease page load. (perceived or actual load time)
+  * **Answer**: Compress content, using gzip compression for example.
+Also can minify content to reduce resources' size.
+Putting CSS and javascript in external files, referencing css at the top of the webpage, and javascript files at the end of the webpage.
+Also cache whenever possible.
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
   * Suggest the project utilize something like EditorConfig (http://editorconfig.org)
   * Conform to the conventions (stay consistent)